 Flemish Brabant details these and more signposted walks on its website in English.
 You simply drive or bike (or walk!) to the address indicated as the start of the walk, then follow the signs.

 This same website suggests routes on the node-to-node network, a wonderfully organised series of numbered signposts.
 You start at one signpost and follow the indicated direction to the next numbered signpost.
 Should the trek in-between be a bit long, no worries – mediary signposts keep you on the right path.

 Say you want to walk in the Vollezele area, home to the famous Brabant draft horse.
 Flemish Brabant offers a suggested node-to-node route and even tells you how to get to the first node of your journey.
 The province has named this route Brilliant (after the 19th-century prize-winning Brabant stallion), but don’t get confused: There are no signposts that say Brilliant.
 Node-to-node routes are created by the user, so you follow numbers, not titles.

 Flemish Brabant’s suggested routes on the node-to-node network are super convenient, but you can also create your own walk on the network at its dedicated website.
 Just click on the area you want to walk in and start creating a route.
-This is slightly trickier, as you have to determine where your walk starts on your own, but there are endless combinations.
+You can create a circular loop of any length that suits you, so there are endless combinations.
 Right click on any node number for the address of that node.